 Shopping store after store demands that you say no to all the “great buys” that catch your eye time after time.

-So if you don’t have the strength to say no to every impulse buy you see for a couple of hours, you might want to skip this one.
+So if you don’t have the strength to say no to every impulse buy you see for a couple of hours, shopping at just one store may actually save you the most.

-My new favorite way to save on groceries is Fetch.
-It’s a free app…all you do is send them a picture of your receipt and you earn points automatically every time.
+They also got easier…like using the Fetch app.
+It’s free…all you do is snap a picture of your receipt and you earn points automatically every time.

-You turn those points into rewards.
-Get gift cards for dining out or (my favorite), Amazon!
+Turn those points into rewards like gift cards for dining out or (my favorite), Amazon!

 Also, be sure that you completed the sign up for loyalty cards at your favorite stores!

-Some grocery stores will snail mail coupons for the things you use the most.
-If they don’t have your address, you’ll miss out on some nice deals that are no effort.
+Some grocery stores still snail mail coupons for the things you use the most.
+If they don’t have your address, you’ll miss out on some awesome coupons.